- Use Tab Groups

 - Remove suggestions on new tabs

 - Link to highlighted text

 - Control website privacy permissions

 Google Chrome is one of the top internet browsers for desktop, at least according to our readers.
 It may be a little processor heavy, but when it comes to getting things done it can be very useful.
-If you'd like to squeeze even more productivity out of Chrome on your PC, here are some nifty tips and tricks for Google Chrome.
+If you'd like to squeeze even more productivity out of Chrome, here are some nifty tips and tricks for Google Chrome.

 Tip 1: Use Tab Groups

 The first thing you'll want to do is clean up the mass open tabs crowding up your Chrome Browser.
 Luckily, you now have the ability to create Tab Groups.
 You can then collapse or expand a set of tabs under each individual group.

 To create a Tab Group, simply right-click on a Chrome tab and select Add tab to new group.
 Choose a name and color for your newly created group.
 Once your Tab Group is all set, you can declutter Chrome.
 Click on the group's name to collapse it and vice versa to expand it.

 After a couple of hours working on your laptop, you may get lost in an ocean of tabs on Chrome.
 If you want to look for a specific tab real quick, you can simply search for the tab.
 Locate the little downwards pointing arrow on Google Chrome and click on it.